waynedyck/play-clj-experiments/README.md

 ## Contents

-* **looping-animation** - a simple looping animation with the graphic located at the default 0,0 location
+* **looping-animation** - a simple 10 frame looping animation with the graphic located at the default 0,0 location
+* **looping-animation-2** - a looping animation showing a complete running cycle consisting of 30 frames from a 6 column, 5 row spritesheet

 ## Licensing